-1.25 million!
+Growing up mixed race.
 There are 1.25 million people growing up in mixed race homes in the UK according to the 2011 census.
+1.25 MILLION!
 This is the fastest growing ethnic group in the UK and not surprising given our wonderfully multicultural and modern society.

 Given the tumultuous situation at the moment, particularly in the US where the current movement for Black Lives Matter is taking the headlines, racism is a hot topic and something which is rightfully being addressed.
 Racism is an irrefutable problem that many people suffer and struggle with on a daily basis.
 Standing up for and standing with people who are victims of racial inequality is a brilliant cause and something worthy of support.